Proton Structure Functions from Holographic Einstein-Dilaton Models: DIS structure functions

 where $J^\mu$ represents the electromagnetic hadronic current and $s$ the spin of the proton.
 In this work we are going to deal with an unpolarized target, for which the most general tensor decomposition of $W^{\mu\nu}$ can be written as \cite{Manohar:1992tz}

-where $x = - {q^2}/{(2 P \cdot q)}\,$ is the momentum fraction carried by the parton (i.e., the Bjorken $x$ parameter), and $F_{1,2}(x,q)$ are the unpolarized DIS structure functions, with $0\le x \le 1$ and $q^2>0$.
+where $x = - {q^2}/{(2 P \cdot q)}\,$ is the momentum fraction carried by the parton (that is, the parameter Bjorken $x$), and $F_{1,2}(x,q)$ are the unpolarized DIS structure functions, with $0\le x \le 1$ and $q^2>0$.
 The lower the value of $x$, the more inelastic the process is.
 The limit $x\to 1$ corresponds to the elastic regime.

 Inserting a complete set of final states $\ket{X}$ in (\ref{f3}), one can write $W^{\mu\nu}$ as

 The task is then to compute the matrix element in Eq.\ (\ref{Wmunu}).
 In the following section, we describe the holographic prescription put forward by \cite{Polchinski:2002jw} to perform this calculation.
 Later on, in Sec.\ \ref{disinteraction}, we proceed with the full calculation of this quantity in our Einstein-Dilaton model.